ganeshroman/TestApplication/README.md

-# Android J Unit Sample
+# Android J Unit Demo

 ## 1. The purpose of software tests
 ### 1.1.
 What are software tests?